-What makes a good 3-letter logo?
+What makes the best 3-letter logos?

-Focusing only on logotypes – we haven’t included anything that relies on a mark – we reckon the selection below constitutes the best three-letter logos ever made, in reverse order...
+Focusing only on logotypes – we haven’t included anything that relies on a mark – we reckon the selection below constitutes the best three-letter logos ever made, in reverse order.
+For our favourite logos in general, see our post the 10 best logos of all time.

-10. MTV
+10. The MTV logo

-MTV’s powerful, structural logo was actually created by a start-up design studio called Manhattan Design back in 1981.
+MTV’s powerful, structural logo was created by a start-up design studio called Manhattan Design back in 1981.
 Its heavy, three-dimensional 'M' establishes its solid form, with the spray-painted TV dropping in as a creative highlight to lend the identity some street cred.

 Made old-school style by Frank Olinsky, Pat Gorman and Patti Rogoff, the TV element was actually sprayed onto acetate in a stairwell in Greenwich Village.
 Even then, the designers envisaged the 'M' being used as a canvas for different colours, patterns, images and possibly moving footage too, giving the world one of its first adaptive logos.
+In this way, the MTV logo captured the spirit of the eighties and early nineties.

-09. CNN
+09. The CNN logo

 As with MTV, it was a case of needs must in the early 1980s as cable television took off in the US.
 While the music station was to broadcast videos 24 hours a day, CNN’s concept was non-stop news.
 At the last minute, founder Ted Turner and his board realised they needed a logo and ad agency Communication Trends in Atlanta obliged.